Assault And Domestic Violence

 - Domestic Violence – When you get arrested, remain calm, cooperate with the officer’s instructions and state that you will exercise your right to remain silent.
 As in any criminal case, talking to the police – even if you’re innocent – cannot in any way help your situation.
 As soon as you can, call an experienced Lansing criminal defense attorney to represent you.

 - Simple Assault – While many victims will ignore threats or may opt instead for civil penalties, the reality is that there are many individuals in Michigan faced with criminal simple assault charges.
 At DeBruin Law, we are experienced criminal defense attorneys who have dedicated years to providing reliable and high-quality legal representation to our clients.

-At DeBruin Law, our Lansing criminal defense lawyers have experience providing strong defense strategies for people charged with Michigan assault and battery offenses.
-We understand that assault cases often are not clear cut, and we’ll make sure that your side of the story is heard by a judge or jury and that your rights are protected.
+At DeBruin Law, PLLC, our Lansing criminal defense lawyers have experience providing strong defense strategies for people charged with Michigan assault and battery offenses.
+We understand that assault cases often are not clear-cut, and we’ll make sure that your side of the story is heard by a judge or jury and that your rights are protected.

 We also have experience working on behalf of families and keeping them together through difficult circumstances, such as when one member is accused of assault.
 It is our goal to help you find a way to move past your charge and keep your family intact.
 Call us for a consultation about your assault or domestic violence case today at 517-731-0353.